wwaites/thermo/README.md

 port A1 on an [Arduino] board and simply reads the temperature every second and writes it out the serial port.

+The value of R1 is chosen so that the voltage read on the analogue pin should vary from about 2 and 4 V when the temperature is between -10 and 40 °C.

 The calibration [values] are extracted from the [datasheet].

 [ATC Semitec]: http://www.atcsemitec.co.uk/